Sign In

 What County is Swindon in UK?

 Swindon, a bustling and vibrant town in the South West region of England, is known for its rich history and diverse culture.
 But what county does it belong to?
-Swindon is part of Wiltshire, one of the most picturesque counties in England.
+Swindon is in county of Wiltshire, one of the most picturesque counties in England.

 Wiltshire has a fascinating history that dates back to prehistoric times when Stonehenge was built over 5000 years ago.
 The county’s rolling hills, lush green valleys, and charming countryside towns make it an ideal destination for nature lovers.